saiprasad08dhumal/tdd-exmple/README.md

 # tdd-exmple
-tdd exmple using Junit.
+tdd example project using Junit.
 Exmple project is implementation for problem mention in : https://osherove.com/tdd-kata-1.

 Steps to run: